MA in Writing Faculty

 Megan Stielstra

-Megan Stielstra is the author of three collections: Everyone Remain Calm, Once I Was Cool, and The Wrong Way to Save Your Life, winner of the 2017 Nonfiction Book of the Year Award from the Chicago Review of Books.
+Megan Stielstrais the author of three collections: Everyone Remain Calm, Once I Was Cool, and The Wrong Way to Save Your Life.
 Her work appears in Best American Essays, New York Times, Poets & Writers, The Believer, Longreads, Tin House, and elsewhere.
 A longtime company member with 2nd Story, she has told stories for National Public Radio, Museum of Contemporary Art, Goodman Theatre, and regularly with the Paper Machete live news magazine at the Green Mill.
-She teaches creative nonfiction at Northwestern University and is an editor-at-large with Northwestern University Press.
+She serves as the Senior Editor of Regional Titles at Northwestern University Press, where she acquires literary work that centers the Midwest in all its complexities.

 Education